pedalv/.NetApp/WebService/README.md

 | Multiple transports | HTTP transport |

 ## SOAP can be implemented using technologies
-- Java Busines Integration (or JBI)-> services written in Java running on Java EE platforms
+- Java Busines Integration (or JBI) => services written in Java running on Java EE platforms
-- Windows Communication Foundation (or WCF) - > services written in C# running on .NET platforms
+- Windows Communication Foundation (or WCF) => services written in C# running on .NET platforms
 - Data Distribuion Service (or DDS)

 # Why Web Services?